20 – 28 March 2021

-Morocco is a country of contrasts: The buzz of the medina and exotic souks in Marrakech, hidden gardens, long views to the mountains and warm, hospitable people happy to share their history over a glass of mint tea.
+Morocco is a country of contrasts: The buzz of the medina and exotic souks in Marrakech; tranquil gardens hidden behind high walls, where water is an important feature yet the focus may be on planting for arid conditions; long views to the mountains; warm, hospitable people happy to share their history over a glass of mint tea.

 Our first hotel is near Taroudant, south of the Atlas Mountains: Dar al Hossoun is a riad guest house with an amazing garden designed by Eric Ossart and Arnaud Maurières, well-known French garden architects and designers.
+It offers a warm welcome to guests visiting this special area of Morocco.
 We discover a good selection of private gardens nearby and visit the beautiful villa and estate of the late Chilean artist Claudio Bravo.

-Hotel Les Deux Tours in La Palmeraie is elegant and welcoming.
-Situated in the countryside near Marrakech, it is surrounded by extensive gardens with views to the mountains.
-The gardens we visit offer a balance between intimate courtyards with vibrant plants, colourful tiles and splashing water, and country gardens known as jnane (gardens of paradise) with an emphasis on orchards and decorative plantings of herbs.
-We also discover a number of newly created gardens that have emerged recently, and we add a fascinating day in the Atlas Mountains to complete the programme.
+Situated in the countryside near Marrakech, Hotel Les Deux Tours in La Palmeraie is elegant and welcoming.
+It is surrounded by extensive gardens with views to the mountains.
+The properties we visit in the area offer a balance between intimate courtyards with vibrant plants, colourful tiles and splashing water, and country gardens known as jnane (gardens of paradise) with orchards and decorative plantings of herbs.
+We also discover a number of recently created gardens.
+Finally, fascinating journeys in the Atlas Mountains complete the programme.

 Our group is small with about fifteen participants.
 We use a minibus, as most travel is very local except on the transfer morning through the Atlas.
 The flights are with Easyjet and include pre-booked upfront seating.